hassio-addons/addon-mqtt/README.md

-This add-on combines the power of [Hivemq][hivemq]'s web-based MQTT client, and the powerful [Mosquitto][mosquitto] broker.
-With this, you can host your own MQTT broker, and inspect/publish messages using the built-in web client!
+This add-on combines the power of [Hivemq][hivemq]'s web-based MQTT client, and the powerful [Mosquitto][mosquitto] broker (MQTT Server).
+With this, you can host your own MQTT server, and inspect/publish messages using the built-in web client!

 ## Key features